AYLIEN/datascience-project-quickstarter/quickstarter/templates/project/README.md

 ### New Demo

 Within in a project, you can initialize a new demo as follows: <br>
-`quickstart-demo --project . --name super-cool-demo`
+`quickstart-streamlit --project . --name super-cool-demo`

+or just run `quickstart-streamlit` and follow the instructions.

 A demo directory with the given name and running streamlit skeleton will be created in [/demos](demos).